 (2) Where the Minister determines, pursuant to subsection (1), more than one rate at which royalty is to be payable in respect of petroleum recovered under a licence, he shall also determine the period for which each rate so determined is to have effect.

-(3) Where an application for a primary licence has been made and, before or after the grant of the primary licence, the applicant makes an application for a secondary licence, the Minister shall determine a rate at which royalty is to be payable in respect of petroleum recovered whether under the secondary licence, or, subject to section 142(6), under the primary licence, being a rate that is not less than 10% nor more than 12½% of the royalty value of that petroleum.
+(3) Where an application for a primary licence has been made and, before or after the grant of the primary licence, the applicant makes an application for a secondary licence, the Minister shall determine a rate at which royalty is to be payable in respect of petroleum recovered whether under the secondary licence, or, subject to section 142(6), under the primary licence, being a rate that —

+(a) for tight gas is not less than 5% nor more than 12.5% of the royalty value of that petroleum; and

+(b) for petroleum other than tight gas is not less than 10% nor more than 12.5% of the royalty value of that petroleum.

+(4A) In subsection (3) —

+tight gas means petroleum in a gaseous state occurring in subsurface rock with a permeability of 0.1 millidarcy or less.

 (4) The Minister shall not make a determination under this section unless he has given to the applicant an opportunity to confer with him concerning the matter or matters to be the subject of the determination.

 [Section 52 amended by No. 11 of 1994 s.
-5.]
+5; No. 42 of 2010 s.
+32.]

 53. Notification as to grant of licence

+(1) If —

+(a) an application for the grant of a petroleum production licence has been made under section 50 or 50A; and

+(b) the applicant has given any further information as and when required by the Minister under section 51(2); and

+(c) the Minister is satisfied that the area comprised in the block, or any one or more of the blocks, specified in the application contains petroleum,

+the Minister shall, by written notice served on the applicant, inform the applicant that the Minister is prepared to grant to the applicant a petroleum production licence in respect of the block or blocks as to which the Minister is satisfied as mentioned in paragraph (c).

+(2A) If —

+(a) an application for the grant of a geothermal production licence has been made under section 50 or 50A; and

+(b) the applicant has given any further information as and when required by the Minister under section 51(2); and

+(c) the Minister is satisfied that the area comprised in the block, or any one or more of the blocks, specified in the application contains geothermal energy resources,

-(1) Where an application for the grant of a licence has been made under section 50 or 50A and the applicant has furnished any further information as and when required by the Minister under section 51(2), the Minister, by instrument in writing served on the applicant shall inform the applicant that he is prepared to grant to him a licence in respect of the blocks specified in the application.
+the Minister shall, by written notice served on the applicant, inform the applicant that the Minister is prepared to grant to the applicant a geothermal production licence in respect of the block or blocks as to which the Minister is satisfied as mentioned in paragraph (c).

-(2) An instrument under subsection (1) shall —
+(2) A notice under subsection (1) or (2A) shall —

 (a) contain a summary of the conditions subject to which the licence is to be granted; and